Looking to warm up during the cooler months? Here are the best soup recipes for fall and winter that are also dietitian approved.

-1. Spray a sauté pan or skillet with nonstick cooking spray and heat on medium-high heat.
-Add turkey and cook undisturbed for 5 minutes, then break up with a spatula or wooden spoon and continue to cook until no longer pink.
+1. Spray a sauté pan or skillet with nonstick cooking spray, and heat on medium-high heat.
+Add turkey, and cook undisturbed for 5 minutes, then break up with a spatula or wooden spoon.
+Continue to cook until no longer pink.

 2. Drain the extra liquid, add taco seasoning, and 1/3 cup water.
 Stir while cooking, until water is absorbed.
 Remove from heat.
 Set aside.